Tragedy of the commons: Psychological factors

 Kopelman, Weber, & Messick (2002), in a review of the experimental research on cooperation in commons dilemmas, identify nine classes of independent variables that influence cooperation in commons dilemmas: social motives, gender, payoff structure, uncertainty, power and status, group size, communication, causes, and frames.
-They organize these classes and distinguish between psychological individual differences (stable personality traits) and situational factors (the environment).
+They organise these classes and distinguish between psychological individual differences (stable personality traits) and situational factors (the environment).
 Situational factors include both the task (social and decision structure) and the perception of the task.

 Empirical findings support the theoretical argument that the cultural group is a critical factor that needs to be studied in the context of situational variables.
 Rather than behaving in line with economic incentives, people are likely to approach the decision to cooperate with an appropriateness framework.
 An expanded, four factor model of the Logic of Appropriateness, suggests that the cooperation is better explained by the question: "What does a person like me (identity) do (rules) in a situation like this (recognition) given this culture (group)?"